2016 Malaysian Grand Prix

-The 2016 Malaysian Grand Prix (formally known as the 2016 Formula 1 Petronas Malaysia Grand Prix) was a Formula One motor race that was held on 2 October 2016 at the Sepang International Circuit in Selangor, Malaysia.
-The race marked the thirty-fifth running of the Malaysian Grand Prix, and the eighteenth time that the race has been run as a World Championship event since the first race in 1999.
+The 2016 Malaysian Grand Prix (formally known as the 2016 Formula 1 Petronas Malaysia Grand Prix) was a Formula One motor race held on 2 October 2016 at the Sepang International Circuit in Selangor, Malaysia.
+The race marked the thirty-fifth running of the Malaysian Grand Prix and the eighteenth time that the race had been run as a World Championship event since the first race in 1999.

-Daniel Ricciardo won the race, with teammate Max Verstappen finishing second to secure Red Bull Racing's first 1–2 finish since the introduction of hybrid engines in and their last one until the 2022 Emilia Romagna Grand Prix.
+Daniel Ricciardo won the race, with teammate Max Verstappen finishing second to secure Red Bull Racing's first 1–2 finish since the introduction of hybrid engines in and the team's last one until the 2022 Emilia Romagna Grand Prix.
 Rosberg completed the podium, extending his championship lead to twenty-three points following the retirement of Lewis Hamilton.
 This was Ricciardo's first win since the 2014 Belgian Grand Prix.

 Report

 Background

 The race was moved from its March date to October to allow organisers the opportunity to upgrade the circuit.
 The circuit was resurfaced, while drainage was improved to decrease the possibility of standing water from forming on the circuit.
-Nine corners were re-profiled, introducing negative camber to emphasise mechanical, rather than aerodynamic grip, and the drop at the apex of turn two removed.
+Nine corners were re-profiled, introducing negative camber to emphasise mechanical rather than aerodynamic grip, and the drop at the apex of turn two removed.

 Championship standings before the race

 Mercedes driver Nico Rosberg entered the race leading the World Drivers' Championship by eight points, having reclaimed the championship lead from teammate Lewis Hamilton at the previous race in Singapore.
-Mercedes lead Red Bull-TAG Heuer in the World Constructors' Championship by 220 points.
+Mercedes led Red Bull-TAG Heuer in the World Constructors' Championship by 220 points.